-When using ini_open()/ini_close() and some other file-writing functions, such as ds_map_secure_save(), etc... in your UWP projects, you will see your game freeze as the file is loaded/saved and processed by the XBox One console in a synchronous manner.
-This is something that is not permitted when submitting games to that target, and to resolve the issue you need to change the way you save and load files.
+This is something that is not ideal when submitting games to Microsoft, and to resolve the issue you need to change the way you save and load your files.

 global.savebuff = buffer_create(1,buffer_grow,1);